lorenzoferrante/quick-html/README.md

 #quick-html

-A simple script that create a ready to use, html, css and js file, all in a folder.
+A simple node script that create a ready to use, html, css and js file, all in a folder.

 ## Quick Start